-Layne Piper is the Staff and Research Assistant at ECOS.
+Layne Piper is the Research and Meetings Associate at ECOS.
 She previously interned at ECOS and the United Nations Environment Programme.
 A native Houstonian, Layne graduated from Davidson College in 2012 with a BA in History and a Concentration in Environmental Studies.

 Carolyn Sistare is the Administrative Assistant at ECOS, which she joined in March 1999.
 Carolyn is a native of Trinidad and Tobago and holds a Diploma in Spanish, English Literature and Economics from St. George's College.
 She is responsible for administrative and logistics support for various ECOS projects, including ITRC.
 Some of the things Carolyn does for ECOS includes:

 - Provides travel support and assists with meeting planning;